quintype/malibu/tutorial/hero-image-placeholder.md

 }
 ```

-If your app is cloned from `malibu-advanced`, we provide a toggle to enable placeholder from `black knight` `enable_placeholder` which accepts a boolean value.
+If your app is cloned from `malibu-advanced`, we provide a toggle to enable placeholder, pass `enable_placeholder` from `/app/config/publisher.yml` in `black knight`, which accepts a boolean value.

 Note:
 - We can delay the load of the image generating script to increase LCP and load the placeholder for a particular interval.
-- If your app is cloned from `malibu-advanced`, pass `placeholder_delay` with the required interval.
+- If your app is cloned from `malibu-advanced`, pass `placeholder_delay` from `/app/config/publisher.yml` in `black knight` with the required interval.
 Eg: `placeholder_delay: 3`, in this example there will be a delay of 3 seconds post that, we will be loading the required script.